 UAB is a collection of commentary about life in the U.S. Foreign Service.
 Contributors are members of the American diplomatic community.
 Officers, employees, retirees, spouses, partners, you name it.
 (Heck, if your well-traveled cat has an opinion, we’ll consider publishing it.)
 How to submit content to us.

 UAB is managed by several State Department “Eligible Family Members.”

 Amy Kennedy manages Unaccompanied Baggage.
 She is a life long expat, went to music school, became a Montessori teacher and is now living it up in Beijing.

 Zoe Cabaniss Friloux’s family circus began its world tour in 2007.
 She enjoys reading, horses, photography, gardening and a good grammar debate (as all semi-retired journalists do).
 She blogs at somethingedited.blogspot.com.

 Nicole Schaefer-McDaniel entered the craziness of Foreign Service life when her son was born so she had to learn two life-changing jobs at once—FS spouse and new mother.
-Six years and another kid later, she now speaks almost fluent “government lingo” which has helped her navigate posts in Brazil and Austria and soon Mongolia.
+Several years and another kid later, she now speaks almost fluent “government lingo” which has helped her navigate posts in Brazil, Austria, and Mongolia.
 She blogs at kidswithdiplomaticimmunity.wordpress.com.